Bruce G. Blair: Forcing the military to implement McNamara's "Permissive Action Links"

 In 2002 Blair said he had told former U.S. Secretary of Defense Robert McNamara (1961-1968) the previous month that the secret codes (called "Permissive Action Links”) required to launch Minuteman missiles had all been set to OOOOOOOO.
 McNamara was shocked, because the top military leaders had assured him that those secret codes had been installed.
 In fact, the hardware had been installed.
 However, the secret codes had all been set to OOOOOOOO.
 Blair knew this, because one of his jobs while in the U.S. Air Force 1970 to 1974 had been as a Minuteman ICBM launch control officer.
 After he left the military, he began lobbying first the Department of Defense and then the U.S. Congress to change those codes to something different.
 They were officially "activated" in 1977.
 In discussing this, Blair concluded, "It is hard to know where to begin, and end, in recounting stories like this one that reveal how misinformed, misled, and misguided on critical nuclear matters our top leaders have been throughout the nuclear age."
-For more, see Blair's other publications.